FHA Mortgage Insurance Premiums Guidelines On FHA Loans

 - This figure is added to the $100,000 to yield your FHA mortgage loan size of $101,750

-- The good news is that the mortgage insurance premiums is not used in calculating loan to value ratio
+The good news is that the mortgage insurance premiums are not used in calculating loan to value ratio.

 Upfront FHA Mortgage Insurance Premiums

-The upfront FHA mortgage insurance premiums is a one time cost.
-It is paid into the FHA’s Mutual Mortgage Insurance fund at the time of closing.
+The upfront FHA MIP is a one time cost.
+It is paid into the FHA’s Mutual Mortgage Insurance Fund at the time of closing.

-- Borrowers will be paying interest on the upfront FHA mortgage insurance premiums that has been added to the mortgage loan for the duration of the mortgage
+- Borrowers will be paying interest on the upfront MIP that have been added to the mortgage loan for the duration of the mortgage

 Annual FHA mortgage insurance premiums

-The second form of FHA mortgage insurance premiums, borrowers needs to pay is the annual FHA Mortgage Insurance Premiums.
+The second form of FHA mortgage insurance premiums, borrowers need to pay is the annual FHA Mortgage Insurance Premiums.
 This mortgage insurance is paid with your monthly mortgage payments every month.

-- 15 year fixed rate mortgage loan terms with loan to value over 90% :
+15 year fixed rate mortgage loan terms with a loan to value over 90% :

 - 0.85 percent annual MIP

-- 15 year fixed rate mortgage loan terms with loan to value under 90% :
+15 year fixed rate mortgage loan terms with a loan to value under 90% :

 - 0.45 percent annual MIP

-- 30 year fixed rate mortgage loan terms with loan to value over 95% :
+30 year fixed rate mortgage loan terms with a loan to value over 95% :

 - 0,85 percent annual MIP

-- 30 year fixed rate mortgage loan terms with loan to value under 95% :
+30 year fixed rate mortgage loan terms with a loan to value under 95% :

 - 0.80 percent annual MIP